leoliu/ggtags/README.rst

-The goal is to make working with GNU Global in Emacs as effortlessly and intuitively as possible and to integrate tightly with standard emacs packages. ``ggtags.el`` is tested in emacs 24.1, 24.2, 24.3, 24.4 and trunk.
+The goal is to make working with GNU Global in Emacs as effortlessly and intuitively as possible and to integrate tightly with standard emacs packages. ``ggtags.el`` is tested in Emacs 24 and 25.
 Patches, feature requests and bug reports are welcome.
 Thanks.

 Features
 ~~~~~~~~